System Design Space

 hard

-Service mesh architecture: data plane/control plane, mTLS, traffic policy, observability and operational trade-offs.
+Service mesh architecture: control plane and data plane, mTLS, traffic policy, observability, and the operational trade-offs of platform-level networking.

-A service mesh is justified only where traffic policy, security, and observability have become too expensive to solve inside every service separately.
+A service mesh is justified only when traffic rules, security, and observability have become too expensive to solve separately inside every service.

-In real design work, the chapter shows how splitting concerns into data plane and control plane lets teams move mTLS, traffic policy, retries, circuit breaking, and policy governance into a separate layer, but only at the cost of real platform discipline.
+In real design work, the chapter shows how separating the control plane from the data plane lets teams move mTLS, traffic policy, retries, timeouts, and circuit breaking into the platform layer.

-In interviews and engineering discussions, it helps speak honestly about the price of mesh adoption: control-plane complexity, resource overhead, debugging difficulty, and the team’s learning curve.
+In interviews and engineering discussions, it helps speak honestly about the cost of that layer: control-plane complexity, resource overhead, network debugging, and the team’s learning curve.

 Practical value of this chapter